Germany–Pakistan relations: Archaeology

 For a number of years, the Federal Foreign Office has been funding cultural preservation projects in Pakistan.
 The main projects in recent years include the restoration of the Lahore Fort frescoes and a historical Amburiq Mosque in Gulabpur, Baltistan.
 In 2010 and 2011, the Federal Foreign Office provided funding to renovate and restore traditional residential buildings in Lahore's historical Old City in cooperation with the Aga Khan Foundation (AKF).
 The two projects received the UNESCO Asia-Pacific Award for Cultural Heritage Conservation in 2010 and 2014, respectively.
 Since 2017, a project has been underway to restore part of the Lahore Fort frescoes – also in cooperation with the AKF.
 This project is scheduled to continue through 2018.

 Goethe-Institut

 The main institution promoting bilateral cultural relations is the Goethe-Institut in Karachi.
 In the building housing the Goethe-Institut, which is from the Bauhaus era and classified as a historical monument, numerous cultural events are held in addition to the language courses.
 Another institution active in cultural cooperation is the Goethe-Institut-affiliated Annemarie Schimmel House in Lahore, which also offers language courses and a cultural programme.

+Among European languages, German has seen a steady rise in popularity in Pakistan, particularly as a language pursued for higher education opportunities.
+According to the head of the German Language Department at the National University of Modern Languages (NUML), enrollment in German-language courses had increased significantly as of 2018, with the number of students reportedly doubling since 2012 and reaching approximately 500 students per year.
+This growth has been attributed to factors such as Germany’s higher education policies toward international students, promotional and educational activities conducted by the Goethe-Institut, and the availability of tuition-free or low-cost higher education in Germany.